Hexao/motus/README.md

 Obviously: blizzard
 ```

-Once you give the result, the program print how many possible words left in the dictionary, or "Obviously" followed by the only possible word.
+Once you input the result, the program prints how many possible words are left in the dictionary, or "Obviously" followed by the only possible word.
 If there is more than one word, the program will print the next best word with the average words remainings after this try in brackets.

 ## Usage: bench a dictionary

-You can bench a specific dictionary and find which word is the best to start a try.
+You can bench a specific dictionary to find which word is the best to start a try with.
 To do this, simply replace `b7` in the previous exemple with the `--bench` flag followed by the dictionary name.
-It will print something like:
+It will print something like this:

 ```sh
 $ cargo r -r -- --bench p